Skip to main content

 • Tasks in the NEEDS_INPUT state are highlighted for attention

-• Opening a task’s terminal automatically marks it as read
+• Opening a task’s terminal marks it as read